 Exploring nature at any age is good for your mind and body.
 Follow the links connected to this page to discover easy ways to explore nature with your children.

 This section is dedicated to outdoor learning ~ teaching nature at home.
 These short videos can be used at home or in the classroom as a guide to help you guide your child through nature learning.
-This is still being developed – March 2020.
+If you register at the link here with the Donegal Education Centre or West Cork Education Centre you can get accompanying lesson plans/activities, a quiz follow on resources and teachers notes.
+This resource is free for all teachers.

 An activity in Donegal for each month of the year, click here.